-Integrated BS to MS Program in Mathematics
+Integrated BS to MS Program in Mathematics (Remove the word to; repave

 The integrated BS to MS program in Mathematics allows students to begin earning credit towards a master's degree while still pursuing undergraduate studies.
 Students entering CSU as a freshman would be expected to complete both degrees in 9 to 11 semesters and acquire at least 144 semester hours out of which at most 9 hours would have been courses that were counted towards both degrees.